qiskit-advocate/qamp-spring-21/README.md

 During mentoring period (> 5 hours per week)
 - Discuss with your mentor to refine project details and define deliverables. (during the first 2 weeks)
 - Work on a project with guidance from your mentor.
 You should dedicate at least 5 hours per week for a meaningful mentorship experience.
 - Meet with your mentor regularly to report progress and get feedbacks.
-(1 hour call every week or every 2 weeks).
+(1 hour call every week).
 - Present project ideas and progress in mid-term review (Mid Apr, 2021)
 - Present final outcome in the final showcase (Mid Jun, 2021)